 Electronic Delivery Mechanisms (EDM) Subcommittee

-Mr. Spangler noted that the WGQ EDM Subcommittee has been assigned 2019 WEQ Annual Plan Item 2, the annual review of Appendices B, C, and D in the Quadrant EDM Related Standards Manual.
-Additionally, 2019 WEQ Annual Plan Item 6 calls for the development of standards, if needed, to support any recommendations resulting from the Sandia National Laboratories (Sandia) Surety Assessment Report.
+Mr. Spangler noted that the WGQ EDM Subcommittee has been assigned 2019 WGQ Annual Plan Item 2, the annual review of Appendices B, C, and D in the Quadrant EDM Related Standards Manual.
+Additionally, the 2019 WGQ Annual Plan Item 6 calls for the development of standards, if needed, to support any recommendations resulting from the Sandia National Laboratories (Sandia) Surety Assessment Report.
 Recently, the subcommittee has been meeting jointly with the WGQ BPS and the WGQ Contracts Subcommittee to discuss R18007.

 Information Requirements and Technical Subcommittees (IR/Tech)

 Ms. Hogge stated that IR/Tech has met three times since the last WGQ Executive Committee meeting to address minor corrections and standards requests, but the majority of those meetings focused on Standards Request R17008.
 She noted that R17008 was submitted by Aquilon Energy and requests that the Invoice dataset be converted to XML.
 She stated that IR/Tech developed a cross-reference containing all of the data elements and certain attributes that were needed to identify field name and other usage information.
-Additionally, IR/Tech is working to complete a draft schema for the project and there will be testing of the standards.
+Additionally, IR/Tech is working to complete a draft schema for the project and that there will be testing of such prior to the request being brought to the Executive Committee.
 Mr. Booe noted that standards are being tested in the Wholesale Electric Quadrant (WEQ), but prior to the testing, the participants voted on the baseline standards.
 Mr. Buccigross noted that the standard in R17008 had a Mutually Agreeable usage.
 Mr. Connor suggested that an educational call about XML be presented to the WGQ.

-Ms. Van Pelt stated that there has been an issue with requestors not participating in subcommittee meetings in which their standards request is being discussed.
-She stated that chairs should remove items from the agenda or adjourn the meeting if the requestor of an item is not available to participate in the meeting.
-Mr. Buccigross agreed, and stated that the appropriate subject matter experts need to participate in meetings to develop the standards, especially if they made the request.

-Ms. Hogge moved, seconded by Ms. McCain, that the WGQ Executive Committee endorse the WGQ Matrix.
-The motion passed a simple majority vote without opposition.

 Mr. Buccigross asked whether a motion would be helpful regarding R17008.
-Ms. Van Pelt stated that she was unsure of how a motion could be stated, but noted that she would like to deMr.
-Buccigross asked whether a motion would be helpful regarding R17008.
 Ms. Van Pelt stated that she was unsure of how a motion could be stated, but noted that she would like to delay the comment period or further development related to the other data sets until the work that has been completed has been piloted by the requestor and a regulated pipeline.
 Ms. Munson stated that she would second.

 Mr. Buccigross asked for objection on a motion made by Ms. Van Pelt that the Executive Committee support the go ahead for a pilot test.
 Ms. Van Pelt added that she was referring to the Transportation Invoice.
 Ms. Van Pelt stated that the subcommittee would like to know how the work is before other data sets are developed.
 Mr. Buccigross asked for objection.
 None was offered.

+Ms. Van Pelt stated that there has been an issue with requestors not participating in subcommittee meetings in which their standards request is being discussed.
+She stated that chairs should remove items from the agenda or adjourn the meeting if the requestor of an item is not available to participate in the meeting.
+Mr. Buccigross agreed, and stated that the appropriate subject matter experts need to participate in meetings to develop the standards, especially if they made the request.

+Ms. Hogge reminded participants that the Standards Matrix for NAESB WGQ Version 3.1 has been completed and posted on the NAESB website.
+Ms. Hogge moved, seconded by Ms. McCain, that the WGQ Executive Committee endorse the WGQ Matrix.
+The motion passed a simple majority vote without opposition.

 Contracts Subcommittee

-Mr. Sappenfield stated that the WGQ Contracts Subcommittee continues to hold joint meetings with the WGQ BPS and WGQ EDM Subcommittees discuss Standards Request R18007.
+Mr. Sappenfield stated that the WGQ Contracts Subcommittee continues to hold joint meetings with the WGQ BPS and WGQ EDM Subcommittees to discuss Standards Request R18007.

 WEQ/WGQ Federal Energy Regulatory Commission (FERC) Forms Subcommittee